Snehasish-Konger/Chat/Readme.md

-Thank you for providing the repository link.
-Based on the provided repository, I have updated the `README.md` file for your Chat application.
-Here's the revised version:

 # Chat Application

 This is a chat application built using React Native, Firebase, and Expo.
 It allows users to create accounts, log in, and chat with other users in real-time.